The Purchase Contract – The Critical First Step

 1. Asset Purchase Description

-The purchase agreement must be in writing and should accurately describe in comprehensive detail the business that is to be sold.
-The business name, address and everything to be included in the purchase price should be thoroughly described and where applicable valued, including a brief summary of asset categories.
+The purchase agreement should always be in writing and comprehensively itemize in detail the entirety of the business that is to be sold, including the obvious like the business name, address and the purchase price.

 Sometimes rather than trying to list every single asset in the main body of the contract, it is common to incorporate by reference a more detailed itemization of the assets in what is called a “contract addendum” or “schedule”.
 If the schedule does not completely agree with the negotiated terms, it will need to be amended before signing.

 If the business has multiple locations, the buyer must make sure that all locations are included in the contract.
-On the other hand, if the business leases space, the agreement must address the lease details and the requirement that there be an assignment of the lease from the landlord to the new owner.
+On the other hand, if the business leases space, the agreement must address the lease details and require an assignment of the lease from the landlord to the new owner.

 2. Purchase Price

 The purchase price is the purchase price, right?
 Although what I just said seems reasonable and the agreed upon price should be the easiest clause to put into the purchase contract, this is not always the case.
-The purchase price should fully describe any of the details of value because the values assigned in the contract will reappear at final closing.
+The purchase price should fully describe any of the items of value included in the price because the values assigned in the contract will reappear at final closing.

-This means you should itemize the assets of the business down into categories such as “Inventory,” “Real Estate,” “Equipment”, etc. It is the responsibility of both parties to the transaction to make sure each asset category is given a value that is both accurate and defensible.
+This means you should itemize the assets of the business down into categories such as “Inventory,” “Real Estate,” “Equipment”, etc. It is the responsibility of both the buyer and the seller to the transaction to make sure each category is given a value that is complete, accurate and itemized.

 The reason why it is necessary to break the price down into categories and values is because of the IRS.
 The purchase agreement needs to describe not only the current value of the assets, but also the kinds of adjustments that will be made before it is a done deal.